-“My AC Is Not Blowing Cold Air”—What’s Wrong?
+“My AC Is Not Blowing Cold Air” — What Could Be Wrong?

-Dirty air filters: Dirty filters will block airflow, resulting in a lower than normal flow of cool conditioned air back into your home.
-Check your air filters and replace them if they appear to be too dirty.
-Check out our infographic at the bottom of the page to learn more cooling tips like this!
+- Dirty air filters: Dirty filters will block airflow, resulting in a lower than normal flow of cool, conditioned air back into your home.
+Check your air filters and replace them if they appear too dirty.
+Check out our infographic at the bottom of the page for more cooling tips!

-Electrical issues: Electrical problems can cause your air conditioner to work poorly or even not at all.
-Some potential electrical issues include a malfunctioning thermostat, failed sensors, corroded contacts or connectors, broken or shorted wires, and defective breakers.
-Diagnosing and fixing any electrical issues should always be done by a professional.
+- Electrical issues: Electrical problems can cause your AC to work poorly or not at all.
+Potential electrical issues include a malfunctioning thermostat, failed sensors, corroded contacts or connectors, broken or shorted wires, and defective breakers.
+Diagnosing and fixing electrical issues should always be done by a professional.

-Low refrigerant levels: Low (or empty) refrigerant is a common reason air conditioners don’t blow cold air.
-If your system is out of coolant, it cannot remove heat from the air, so the air circulated in your home is left unconditioned.
+- Low refrigerant levels: Low (or empty) refrigerant is a common reason ACs don’t blow cold air.
+If your system is out of coolant, it can’t remove heat from the air.
 If refrigerant levels are low, you probably have a leak (refrigerant does not deplete or go bad over time).
-To permanently fix the problem, the leak must be discovered and repaired.
+To permanently fix the problem, the leak must be found and repaired.

-It’s important to note that if your air conditioner is getting up there in age or experienced several problems last season, it may be time for AC replacement.
+It’s important to note that if your air conditioner is older or experienced several problems last season, it may be time for AC replacement.

 Schedule Your AC Service in Central NJ Today!

-Contact us to learn more about common air conditioning problems—or to schedule AC repair or replacement in Monmouth, Middlesex, Mercer, Somerset, or Ocean County today with our HVAC company in the 08857 area!
+Contact us to learn more about common air conditioning problems or schedule AC repair or replacement.